-Research interests: My primary research interests are at the intersection of political philosophy, criminal law/procedure, and jurisprudence; I am especially interested in criminal investigation and the moral limits of policing.
-My work has appeared in (or will appear in) Law and Philosophy, Ratio Juris, Human Rights Quarterly, the Tennessee Law Review, Polis: The Journal for Ancient Greek Political Thought, Soundings: An Interdisciplinary Journal, the University of Florida Journal of Law and Public Policy, and Intellectual History Review.
+Research interests: My primary research interests are at the intersection of philosophy of law, political philosophy, and criminal justice; I am especially interested in criminal investigation and the moral limits of policing.
+My work has appeared in (or will appear in) Law and Philosophy, Ratio Juris, Human Rights Quarterly, Criminal Justice Ethics, the Tennessee Law Review, Polis: The Journal for Ancient Greek Political Thought, the Washington University Jurisprudence Review, the University of Florida Journal of Law and Public Policy, and Intellectual History Review.